school justice

 - Convening stakeholders (Georgia Education Climate Coalition)

-- Providing legal representation for children in foster care, who face unique barriers to school success (FAIR Project)
+- Providing legal guidance and representation for children facing disciplinary removal from school (FAIR Project)

 resources